Rape of Purnima Rani Shil

-The Rape of Purnima Rani Shil refers to the rape of Purnima Rani Shil, then a child, during post-election violence against Awami League supporters and religious minorities.
+The rape of Purnima Rani Shil, then a child, took place during post-election violence against Awami League supporters and religious minorities in 2001.

 Background

-In 2001, Bangladesh Nationalist Party and Bangladesh Jamaat-e-Islami led coalition won the general election replacing Awami League.
+In 2001, the Bangladesh Nationalist Party and Bangladesh Jamaat-e-Islami led coalition won the general election replacing Awami League.
 This change led to the 2001 Bangladesh post-election violence, during which Awami League supporters and members of religious minorities were targeted by activists of Bangladesh Nationalist Party and Bangladesh Jamaat-e-Islami.
-Purnima was targeted as she was a polling agent of Awami League and she had also protested ballot stuffing by Bangladesh Nationalist Party activists during the election.
+Purnima was targeted as she was a polling agent of the Awami League and she had also protested ballot stuffing by Bangladesh Nationalist Party activists during the election.

 History

-Shil was a 12-year-old girl in Perba Delua in Ullahpara Upazila, Sirajganj District when her home was attacked by 30-40 men on 8 October 2001.
+Shil was a 12-year-old girl in Perba Delua in Ullahpara Upazila, Sirajganj District when her home was attacked by 30–40 men on 8 October 2001.
 She was gang raped.
 Four people, associated with Bangladesh Nationalist Party and Bangladesh Jamaat-e-Islami, were arrested but never charged.
-Her sister lost her eyesight and her family business, a saloon, was looted twice.
+Her sister lost her eyesight and her family business, a hair salon, was looted twice.
 Her family was forced to flee the village.
 This was part of a systematic attack on Hindu villages to drive them out of Bangladesh by radical Islamists and Bangladesh Jamaat-e-Islami.
-She was bought to Dhaka at the initiative of Waheedul Haq and Shahriar Kabir, who arranged for her treatment in Dhaka.
+She was brought to Dhaka at the initiative of Waheedul Haq and Shahriar Kabir, who arranged for her treatment in Dhaka.

 The trial started after Awami League returned to power.
-On 4 May 2011, 11 men were sentenced to Life imprisonment over their involved in the rape of Shil.
+On 4 May 2011, 11 men were sentenced to life imprisonment over their involved in the rape of Shil.
 They were also fined 100 thousand taka each.
 Six of the convicts are in custody while 5 remain on the run.
 Shil was not happy with the verdict as she believed at least two of the accused, from her village, should have been sentenced to death.